-[F249 Entry and search of premises]
+[F263 Entry and search of premises]

-F249 Heading inserted (14.2.2000) by 1999 c.
+F263 Heading inserted (14.2.2000) by 1999 c.
 33, s.
 132(2); S.I.
 2000/168, art.
 2, Sch

-[F25025A]) This paragraph applies if-
+[F26425(A]) This paragraph applies if-

-- (a) a person is arrested under this Schedule; or - (b) a person who was arrested by a constable (other than under this Schedule) is detained by an immigration officer under this Schedule. - (2) An immigration officer may enter and search any premises- - (a) occupied or controlled by the arrested person, or - (b) in which that person was when he was arrested, or immediately before he was arrested.

-for relevant documents.
+- (a) a person is arrested under this Schedule; or - (b) a person who was arrested by a constable (other than under this Schedule) is detained by an immigration officer under this Schedule. - (2) An immigration officer may enter and search any premises- - (a) occupied or controlled by the arrested person, or - (b) in which that person was when he was arrested, or immediately before he was arrested, for relevant documents.

-- (3) The power may be exercised- - (a) only if the officer has reasonable grounds for believing that there are relevant documents on the premises; - (b) only to the extent that it is reasonably required for the purpose of discovering relevant documents; and - (c) subject to sub-paragraph (4), only if a senior officer has authorised its exercise in writing.
+- (3) The power may be exercised- - (a) only if the officer has reasonable grounds for believing that there are relevant documents on the premises; - (b) only to the extent that it is reasonably required for the purpose of discovering relevant documents; and - (c) subject to sub-paragraph (4), only if a senior officer has authorised its exercise in writing. - (4) An immigration officer may conduct a search under sub-paragraph (2)- - (a) before taking the arrested person to a place where he is to be detained; and - (b) without obtaining an authorisation under sub-paragraph (3)(c), if the presence of that person at a place other than one where he is to be detained is necessary to make an effective search for any relevant documents.

-Changes to legislation: Immigration Act 1971 is up to date with all changes known to be in force on or before 17 February 2024.
+Changes to legislation: Immigration Act 1971 is up to date with all changes known to be in force on or before 26 January 2024.
 There are changes that may be brought into force at a future date.
 Changes that have been made appear in the content and are referenced with annotations.
 (See end of Document for details)